Lake Banyoles is the largest lake in Catalonia, in the province of Gerona. Rural tourism with Pets Girona.

 It is the main symbol of the city of Banyoles.

-The lake and its lake basin are considered the largest karst complex in Spain.
+The lake and its lacustrine basin are considered the largest karst complex in Spain.

 Constituting an environmental system of remarkable value.